samsquire/ideas6/README.md

  2: [[3, 6, 9, 12, 15, 18, 0, 3, 6, 9, 12, 15, 18]]}
 ```

-Runqueue submission can be an inbox that is processed by a thread as usual.
+Runqueue submission is an event that is sent and processed by a thread as usual.
+It doesn't need to be thread safe because the mailboxes are thread safe and only a thread enqueues to its own runqueue.

-In assembly, our state machine formulation might need to wait until an event fires occurs so that it can continue.